melia38/FTIR-and-Raman-Spectroscopy-of-Bacteriorhodopsin/README.md

-# FTIR-and-Raman-Spectroscopy-of-Bacteriorhodopsin
+#FTIR and Raman Spectroscopy of Bacteriorhodopsin

-Codes for FTIR and Raman spectroscopy analysis of bacteriorhodopsin experiments.
+This repository contains data and analysis scripts for FTIR and Raman spectroscopy experiments on bacteriorhodopsin.